Sample plan

 Dotonbori

-The giant green dragon ramen spot open until dawn.
-Tonkotsu-shoyu broth, unlimited kimchi and garlic chives at the table.
+The giant green dragon ramen spot open until dawn — undisputed #1 late-night ramen in Osaka, 24 hours a day.
+Tonkotsu-shoyu broth, unlimited kimchi and garlic chives at the table. $8 a bowl, absolute therapy at 2am.
 You will smell like garlic for 24 hours.
 Worth it.
+The image of 'sitting under the giant dragon, slurping ramen' is the soul of an Osaka night.
+Go at 3am and you might cross paths with the Kabukicho hostesses on their break.

 Day 2